tylervasse/Teiknical-Teiko/README.md

 ## Project Overview

 The goal of this project is to analyze immune cell population data from clinical samples and present the results through an interactive dashboard.
-The workflow mirrors a real-world analytical pipeline:
+The workflow mirrors a real-world analytical pipeline.

-1. Load and normalize raw CSV data into a relational SQLite database
-2. Query and aggregate data for analysis
-3. Visualize results through a client-facing dashboard

 ---